skmezanul/reepio/README.md

 You can set some options in the public/config.js (if it does not exist, copy the config.dist.js) Have a look into the `config.dist.js` to get an overview over the available options

-Installation
+Running reep.io
 ---
+	vagrant up
-	vagrant up && vagrant ssh
+	vagrant ssh
 	cd reepio
+	npm install
-	npm install && npm start
+	npm start

-You can now access the site by visiting [http://127.0.0.1:8080/index_dev.html](http://127.0.0.1:8080/index_dev.html)

-Building a `dist` (compressed) version
+Running Unit-Tests
 ---
-	vagrant up && vagrant ssh
-	cd reepio
-	npm install
-	grunt
+You will have to run the end-to-end unit tests on your local machine, as the vagrant box has no gui or browser binaries.

+To do so, just run the following command:

-	npm run-script start-prod
+	npm test

-This will compile the reep.io sources into a `dist` folder.
-You can use this version to install it onto your own server.
+You can now access the site by visiting [http://192.168.0.120:8080/]()

 License
 ---